ckp95/fwf/README.md

 It uses the `fzf` utility to render the preview, since I'm lazy and didn't want to code such a thing myself.

 I am very happy with the result. `fwf` makes exploration through the solution-space fast and cheap, resulting in less trawling through StackOverflow.
 The burden on working memory is reduced by showing the before-text, the after-text, and the filter string all on one screen, and by handling shell-escaping automatically.
-I used to hate `sed`, `awk`, and `jq`, but combined with `fwf` they are a fun to use.
+I used to hate `sed`, `awk`, and `jq`, but combined with `fwf` they are fun to use.
 I hope you find it useful as well.

 ## Installation: